-Pinellas County has changed a lot since our last comprehensive plan update in 2008.
-Our public policy must evolve to match our changing community.
+Pinellas County has evolved since the last major comprehensive plan update in 2008, and our public policy must reflect the needs of our changing community.
 Here are a few examples of how the updated plan addresses some of the key challenges and opportunities for our future.

 - Introduces policies to enhances safety for all types of transportation users as more people use alternative transportation.

-- The Health in All Policies approach aims for equitable access to countywide medical, mental health and nutritional resources.
+- Uses a Health in All Policies approach, aiming for equitable access to amenities and resources.